c-sanders/BoostAndQtThreads/README.md

 	autoreconf: automake failed with exit status: 1

 It was stated above that the GNU Autotools might generate a message similar to this.
 The word 'might' is used, because it depends upon how the `AM_INIT_AUTOMAKE` macro is invoked from within a GNU Autotools project's `configure.ac` file.
+If it is invoked as follows, then the GNU Autotools should generate the warning/error message shown above.

+	AM_INIT_AUTOMAKE([-Wall -Werror foreign])